 Together, we’ll make nourishing herbal infusions, tinctures, healing broths, soups, and stews to give you simple, yet powerful health-building skills to kindle the hearth of home.
 Each day will begin with movement and meditation practice for all levels to align with our elemental theme of the day: Earth, Water, Fire, Air, and Ether.
 Come away ready to face the darkness with newfound depth, perspective, and empowering tools toward healing.

 YOUR EXPERIENCE WILL INCLUDE:

 Hiking & Nature Connection • Creative Exploration • Cooking Workshops • Medicine Making • Healing Ritual & Supportive Community •

 Vanessa Chakour is the founder of Sacred Warrior whose mission is to deepen relationship with ourselves and our environment.
-An herbalist, artist, writer, meditation teacher, former competitive boxer and trainer, Vanessa’s teachings are a dynamic blend of her vast personal experiences over the last two decades.
+An herbalist, artist, writer, meditation teacher, former competitive boxer, and trainer, Vanessa’s teachings are a dynamic blend of her vast personal experiences over the last two decades.
 Her unique approach is rooted in the belief that healing happens through re-awakening an intuitive connection to ourselves, the natural world, and our own “inner-wild.”
-Vanessa works as matchmaker between participants and nature, inspiring personal relationships with the plants and animals share our ecosystem.
+Vanessa works as a matchmaker between participants and nature, inspiring personal relationships with the plants and animals that share our ecosystem.
 These intimate understandings create eco-defenders and Sacred Warriors, impassioned to defend our planet and home, so necessary at this time.
 She accomplishes this through curating embodied experiences in her workshops, herbal apprenticeships, and retreats.
 A fierce defender and advocate of the land, Vanessa embodies the practices she teaches and has spearheaded collaborative land-based education programs to inspire ecological awareness and land stewardship for the benefit of the earth and all species.
-Based in Brooklyn, Vanessa teaches throughout the Northeastern United States and runs Rewilding Retreats in New York, Costa Rica and Scotland.
+Based in Brooklyn, Vanessa teaches throughout the Northeastern United States and runs Rewilding Retreats in New York, Costa Rica, and Scotland.
 Being of Scottish descent, this retreat has a special place in her heart.